aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 ### Step 4: Configure and start Temporal server

 Save the following as `base.yaml`.
-The config must be in a file; the `--config-file` flag takes an absolute or cwd-relative path.
-For insecure CockroachDB, set `tls.enabled: false` and pass `sslmode=disable` via `connectAttributes`:
+The config must be in a file; the `--config-file` flag takes an absolute or cwd-relative path:

 ```yaml
 log: